Schvenn/Reload/README.md

 # Reload
 Powershell module to restart Powershell, or reloads functions and modules, individually.

-Reload PowerShell/Pwsh: This will restart the current instane of PowerShell, but maintain history.
+Reload PowerShell/Pwsh: This will restart the current instance of PowerShell, but maintain history.

 Reload Clear: This will forcibly erase the command history and restart the current instance of PowerShell.